modelica/ModelicaSpecification/RationaleMCP/0031/presentations/pre-test-impl.md

 ### Base Modelica Design Goals

 ### Base Modelica Key Features
-- Get rid of the obviously irrelevant parts of the grammar.
+- Get rid of the obviously irrelevant parts of the grammar
-- Get rid of connect equations.
+- Get rid of connect equations
-- Get rid of conditional components.
+- Get rid of conditional components
-- Get rid of unbalanced if-equations.
+- Get rid of unbalanced if-equations
-- Handle array dimensions with parameter variability.
-[Henrik]
+- Array dimensions [Henrik]
 - Define allowed forms of type aliases
-- Allowing array subscripting on general expressions.
+- Allowing array subscripting on general expressions
-- Investigate need for final.
+- Investigate need for final
 - More explicit initialization
-- Get rid of record member variability prefixes constant and parameter.
+- Get rid of record member variability prefixes constant and parameter
 - Base Modelica types are constant
-- Simplify modifications.
+- Simplify modifications
-- Simplify record construction and function default arguments.
+- Simplify record construction and function default arguments
-- Figure out what to do with synchronous features.
+- Figure out what to do with synchronous features
-- Source locations pointing back to the original Modelica code.
+- Source locations pointing back to the original Modelica code

 ### Base Modelica Examples